mostlyserious/craft-imgix-picture/README.md

 ## Configuration

+This plugin assumes that you have one Asset Volume and File System configured (Typically an Amazon S3 bucket) an an imgix source that references that File System.
+Note: multiple imgix sources are not supported at this time.

-Create an [imgix account](https://dashboard.imgix.com/sign-up) with a source and an [API Key](https://docs.imgix.com/apis/management/overview).
+To get started, create an [imgix account](https://dashboard.imgix.com/sign-up) with a source and an [API Key](https://docs.imgix.com/apis/management/overview).

 The API key requires `Purge` permissions, and it is used only to purge assets on Craft's Asset events, such as replace.